tophat8855/lllnorcal/src/pages/livermore-mountain-house.md

 RSVPs are strongly encouraged that so if cancellation is necessary, attendees can be notified.

-We have a very active Facebook community that mothers can also join.
+We have a very active Facebook community that families can also join.
 At this time, our chapter has a very limited availability to provide home visits.
-We are happy to assist mothers by phone, email, Facebook, and at our monthly meetings.
+We are happy to assist families by phone, email, Facebook, and at our monthly meetings.

 [Donate to La Leche League of Livermore/Mtn House using PayPal.Me](https://www.paypal.me/mountainhouselll)